kiaa-qp/csvboss-chrome-extension/README.md

 Note:

 Nicknames take around 1.5 seconds each to apply due to Steam rate limits.
 For 27 users that is roughly 40 seconds.

+The prefix is useful for electricians in large Rust clans, allowing them to be authorized on turrets, tool cupboards, and more.

 Discord bot: